 Get a Water Meter

 While there are fewer tips to help out lowering your water bill costs, there are some great ideas out there that you might not know which can shave off some extra pounds every year.
 The first and foremost of these is to get a water meter– most houses already have one, but if you don’t, you could be paying for far more than you actually use.
 Your bill provider is obliged to fit one for free, but if they absolutely can’t (some houses just can’t have them, don’t take it personally) then you can request an assessed bill instead.

-An assessed bill is a water bill which adds up statistics to determine roughly how much you should be paying, based on number of bedrooms in your property, number of people living there, and the average water bill in that area.
+An assessed bill is a water bill that adds up statistics to determine roughly how much you should be paying, based on the number of bedrooms in your property, the number of people living there, and the average water bill in that area.
 If you’re being drastically overcharged for water as it is, an assessed bill can definitely help to lower the costs.
 Even if it turns out more expensive than what you were paying before, you can always cancel it- so it doesn’t hurt to try!